mnahkies/ng-qrcode/README.md

 more likely to scan correctly if it is dirty / damaged

 #### style: { [klass: string]: any; } (optional)
-Inline style of the element
+Inline style object, passed to the inner canvas element as `[ngStyle]`

 #### styleClass: string (optional)
 Class of the element